mudita/mudita-center/quickstart.md

 You can also build the app for all platforms (Windows, macOS, Linux) by using the `npm run dist:all` command.

-You can also make builds for specific platforms (or multiple platforms) by using [the CLI options](https://www.electron.build/cli).
+You can also make builds for a specific platform (or multiple platforms) by using [the CLI options](https://www.electron.build/cli).

 For example, building for Windows and Linux: